-We get asked a lot, “Who is Edith and Evelyn”?
+A common question that I often get is, “Who is Edith and Evelyn”?

-Rising early on weekends, she hit the yard sales, usually dragging me right along with her!
+She knew how to create a beautiful home from vintage finds and castoffs, getting the look she wanted without spending a lot of money.
+Rising early on weekends, she would hit the yard sales, usually dragging me right along with her!

 Twice a year she would have a big sale, selling her re-purposed wares for extra cash.

 People in our home town would mark their calendars for Edith’s next sale because she had such great treasures!

 My love of vintage and antiques comes from my mother, Edith.
 She taught me the art of “picking” and creating at a very young age, and showed me how to create a beautiful home, no matter the budget, using vintage and antique pieces.